Purpose

 4. **Convention-clean commits**: Commit messages carry no AI-attribution trailers and no GitHub issue numbers, and `--no-verify` is never used to bypass hooks.

-5. **Surface gate denials verbatim**: A spellbook bash-gate denial is reported to the operator exactly as received and the operator is asked how to proceed; the agent never reshapes a command to evade a denial.
+5. **Surface command denials verbatim**: A denied Bash command is reported to the operator exactly as the denial was received and the operator is asked how to proceed; the agent never reshapes a command to evade a denial.

 ## Reasoning Schema